swcarpentry/python-novice-inflammation/07-defensive.md

 *   An [invariant](reference.html#invariant) is something that is always true at a particular point inside a piece of code.

 For example,
-suppose we are representing rectangles using a tuple of four coordinates `(x0, y0, x1, y1)`.
+suppose we are representing rectangles using a tuple of four coordinates `(x0, y0, x1, y1)`, representing the lower left and upper right corners of the rectangle.
-In order to do some calculations, we need to normalize the rectangle so that it is at the origin and 1.0 units long on its longest axis.
+In order to do some calculations, we need to normalize the rectangle so that the lower left corner is at the origin and the longest side is 1.0 unit long.
 This function does that,
 but checks that its input is correctly formatted and that its result makes sense: